 How Will Molnupiravir Help Millions Globally?

 The pill gives new hope to millions with no access to COVID-19 vaccines or booster shots.
-It will help those in the remotest parts of the world who face different barriers to health care.
+It will help those in the remotest parts of the world.
 It also adds a new dimension to the current fight against the pandemic and might serve as a cheaper option for the world’s poorest.

 Despite its potential, molnupiravir has not received FDA approval for use in COVID-19 treatment.
 However, Merck and Ridgeback Biotherapeutics, its partner, have expressed their intent to seek U.S. emergency use authorization and apply for similar regulatory approvals elsewhere.
 For now, the world will have to wait and see how this plays out.